MF-Ahmed/PyQT5-UI-Files/README.md

 * ```python -m pip install -U matplotlib```
 * ```pip install drawnow```
 * The default IDE is VSCode to install it on Ubuntu/Debian ```sudo snap install --classic code```

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+* All the scripts have been tested on Windows 10 and Raspberry Pi2/3 rspbian OS.

 ### Installing